 Diversification data include: number of properties per country/sector/industry, size, number of states/provinces, percentage of revenue.

 Our Ranking System is based on the literature, primarily the book Investing in REITs: Real Estate Investment Trusts by Ralph L. Block.
-The scoring system does not take into consideration any subjective metric such as price, price/FFO, discount to 52w highs, sentiment analysis or analyst estimates.
+The scoring system does not take into consideration any subjective metric such as price, price/earnings, discount to 52w highs, sentiment analysis or analyst estimates.
 We have no control over those metrics.
-The market behavior in the short term is proven to be random and cannot be predicted.
-Longevity as a public company, FFO and FFO/Share growth rates, Dividend growth and Payout ratio, Debt analysis - these are facts that can be used to help investors understand the current financial situation of the companies.
+The market behavior in the short term is proven to be random therefore cannot be predicted.
+Longevity as a public company, earnings and earnings per share growth rates, Dividend growth and Payout ratio, Debt analysis - these are facts that can be used to help investors understand the current financial situation of the companies.
 A high score doesn't mean the REIT will outperform the market, it just reflects the quality of the REIT.
-Because of that, the market will probably demand a premium on those REITs (higher-than-average price/FFO ratio).
+Because of that, the market will probably demand a premium on those REITs (higher-than-average price/earnings ratio).
 Use the Ranking System as a guide to the current financial performance of a REIT and not future returns.